poliveira89/enei/README.md

 Rails always tries to use the `<method>.html.erb` on the correct directory if you don't tell otherwise.
 When we generated the controller the command also generated this file for you.

 The `.erb` extension is because Rails uses **Embedded RuBy** as the default templating system for HTML output.
-We won't be playing much with ERB since the application will use JSON to comunicate with the mobile app.

 ## REST Resources